Evaluating the Risks and Rewards of Mobile Payments

 Mobile payments—the latest alternative payment trend—is still relatively new.
 The world waits to see if the technology will thrive or struggle to survive.

 The Latest Craze in Mobile Technology

 Cardholders have become increasingly mobile.
 Cell phone technology has made it possible to handle virtually any banking need from almost anywhere in the world at any time of day.
 Cardholders can check their credit, manage card accounts, and make bank transfers right from their smart phones.

 The adoption of mobile payments, however, has been slow to catch on.

 Mobile payment processes have been around since 2008.
 It has only been in recent years, though, that technology has caught up with the process.
 Even though technology has advanced, consumer viewpoints have not.

-According to a recent payment industry study, 41% of American consumers know their phones can be used to make payments at retail establishments.
-However, only 16% of consumers take advantage of the convenience.
+According to a 2014 payment industry study, 41% of American consumers knew their phones could be used to make payments at retail establishments.
+However, at the time, only 16% of consumers took advantage of the convenience.

 Cardholders enter their credit card information into a store-based app.
 Payment is made by scanning the cardholder’s device at checkout and transferring the funds for payment to the merchant’s account.
 An example of a store-based app is the popular mobile payment option at Starbucks.

 Store-based applications are extremely popular as merchants vie for customers.
 Store apps generate customer loyalty, offer specials and coupons, as well as provide cardholders with convenience during the checkout process.